-Applied music means the private study of brass, composition, conducting, percussion, piano, voice, or woodwinds.
-Course placement for all applied music students will be determined by an audition/interview by an applied music faculty member.
+Applied study means the study of brass, composition, conducting, percussion, piano, voice, or woodwinds in private lessons.
+Course placement for all applied music students will be determined by an audition/interview by a faculty member of that particular field.

 "Principal" is the designation for the principal area of private study in which the student will present a senior recital, i.e., "music major, voice principal" or "music major, piano principal."
 "Secondary" is the designation in a secondary area of private study.